jboy/argcheck-python3/README.md

 Also, before Python3.9,
 `collections.abc.Sequence` didn't support subscripting (`[]`),
-(which is needed to enable a generic alias type in annotations).
+which is needed to enable a generic alias type in annotations.
 Only `typing.Sequence` supported subscripting:

 ```python